 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by SCAGO and recognize a tax liability (or asset) if SCAGO has taken an uncertain position that more likely than not would not be substantiated upon examination by the IRS.
-Management has analyzed the tax positions taken by SCAGO, and has concluded that as of June 30, 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Management has analyzed the tax positions taken by SCAGO, and has concluded that as of June 30, 2016 and 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 SCAGO is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-Management believes it is no longer subject to income tax examinations for the years prior to 2010.